College Factual by our College Data Analytics Team

 647 Full-Time Undergraduates

 Bluffton University is a private not-for-profit institution situated in Bluffton, Ohio.
-Bluffton is a good match for students who enjoy small-town life.
+The rural area surrounding Bluffton is great for students who love a peaceful atmosphere.

 Get more details about the location of Bluffton University.